Richard Nixon 1972 presidential campaign

 Nixon authorized the formation of his 1972 campaign committee, Nixon-Agnew '72, on January 7, 1972.
 On August 23, he secured the nomination of the Republican Party at its convention in Miami Beach, Florida.
 The convention nominated Vice President Agnew as his running mate.

 On November 7, Nixon carried 49 of 50 states, winning the election with 60.7 percent of the popular vote and 520 electoral votes.
 McGovern only carried Massachusetts and the District of Columbia, receiving 37.5 percent and 17 electoral votes.
-Nixon's reelection was confirmed by the Electoral College on December 18 and certified by the Joint session of Congress of January 6, 1973.
+Nixon's re-election was confirmed by the Electoral College on December 18 and certified by the Joint session of Congress of January 6, 1973.
 He was inaugurated for his second term on January 20, 1973.

 Both Agnew and Nixon resigned within two years of their second term.
 In December 1973, Gerald Ford replaced Agnew as vice president and in the following year, replaced Nixon as president.
-This made Nixon the first and, as of 2028, only person to be inaugurated four times as both president and vice president (only Franklin D. Roosevelt had four inaugurations, in his case for four terms).
+This made Nixon the first and, as of 2026, only person to be inaugurated four times as both president and vice president (only Franklin D. Roosevelt had four inaugurations, in his case for four terms).